MIDI configuration

 Installation#

-, Open Stage Control comes bundled with built-in MIDI support if you're using the 64bit package for Linux, OSX or Windows.
+Open Stage Control comes bundled with built-in MIDI support if you're using the official package for Linux, OSX or Windows.

 Enabling MIDI support on other systems or when building Open Stage Control from sources requires additional softwares to be installed on the server's system: